Archive for the 'Religious' Category

 he traditional two month long Pada Yatra or foot pilgrimage from Jaffna to Kataragama annually in May-June-July is neither a peace march nor a political rally, but a traditional procession of village devotees who represent the rural voice of Sri Lanka.

-The Pada Yatra tradition is an essential part of Lanka’s multi-cultural ethos.
+Images of generic coreg The Pada Yatra tradition is an essential part of Lanka’s multi-cultural ethos.
 The Yatra begins with pilgrims moving from one sacred site to another, with their numbers growing as the Yatra progresses.

 more details: